RSalaam/RSalaam/README.md

 Hello!
 I'm excited that anyone may read this.
 Welcome!

-- 🔭 Currently, I'm finishing my coding bootcamp at Fullstack Academy, and I'm so excited to have begun my job hunt
+- 🔭 I've just finished my coding bootcamp at Fullstack Academy, and I'm so excited to have begun my job hunt
 - 🌱 I’m currently learning JavaScript, React (including React Native and React Hooks), and algorithms
 - 👯 I’m looking to collaborate on anything creative and interesting
 - 🤔 I’m looking for help with the job hunt!